 I’ve got the best brownie recipe ever!
 These brownies are so gooey and fudgy, that they will melt in your mouth.
 Make Condensed Milk Brownies at home and enjoy a delicious dessert!

-This is a recipe for homemade fudgy brownies made from scratch with sweetened condensed milk.
+This recipe is for homemade fudgy brownies made from scratch with sweetened condensed milk.
 My family loves super fudge-like brownies, much more than cake brownies, which is why this is one of our all-time favorite brownie recipes to make.

-Make these condensed milk brownies and share them with your friends and family.
+Make this easy condensed milk brownies recipe and share them with your friends and family.
 They taste so good that they won’t be able to stop eating them!